Please select a page template in page properties.

 Carbon dioxide

 A gas produced when materials containing carbon are combusted.
-The injection of Carbon dioxide into the earth's atmosphere results in climate change, global warming, sometimes also referred to as the Greenhouse effect .
-Reducing fuel consumption reduces Carbon dioxide Emissions .
+The injection of Carbon dioxide Tooltip icon into the earth's atmosphere results in climate change, global warming, sometimes also referred to as the Greenhouse effect Tooltip icon.
+Reducing fuel consumption reduces Carbon dioxide Tooltip icon Emissions Tooltip icon.

 Carbon monoxide